theupshift/chrdev/posts/2020-05-07-Minimal-dark-mode-with-CSS-and-JavaScript.md

 The idea is:

-If the URL contains `dark` in its [query string](https://developer.mozilla.org/en-US/docs/Web/API/Location/search), enable the dark-mode styles (remember: through the CSS class `dark-mode` on to the `body`).
+If the URL contains `dark` in its [query string](https://developer.mozilla.org/en-US/docs/Web/API/Location/search), enable the dark-mode styles (remember: through the CSS class `dark-mode` on the `body`).

 E.g. if the URL contains `?dark` or `?darkmode` (even `?dark-mode`), apply the dark CSS styles: